Major General Sir William Cubitt, Chairman (2015-), Norfolk

 Sir William Cubitt was appointed a trustee in September 2015.
 He retired from the Army in 2011 having served for 34 years in various roles and locations.
-He now runs a rural estate and farming business in North-East Norfolk, is Norfolk President of the Royal British Legion and Chairman of the Norfolk Committee of the Country Land and Business Association.
+He now runs a rural estate and farming business in North-East Norfolk and is Norfolk President of the Royal British Legion.
+He was High Sheriff of Norfolk in 2016/17 and is a Deputy Lieutenant of Norfolk.

 Christopher Dicker, FCA DChA DL, Company Secretary, (2014)